Extreme Heat (15 July 2022)

 Find out more in formation by visiting https://www.nhs.uk/your-nhs-data-matters/.
 If you wish to stop NHS Digital using any historical confidential patient information about you being used for research and planning you must also make your choice online here or via the following form:

 New Staff - Improving Patient Access (updated June 2022)

 At Chatfield Health Care we are committed to improving patient access and have listened to patient feedback.

 We are therefore delighted to welcome the following new staff to our team to help "improve the health and well-being of those we care for":

-- Tony Cavanagh - employed by Wandsworth PCN (May 2021)
+- Theresa Murphy - our 2nd paramedic employed by Wandsworth PCN (June 2022)